Thomas L. Whitten, MD

 - United Healthcare

-Does TENS nerve stimulation help treat knee osteoarthritis?
+Does TENS nerve stimulation help in post-stroke rehabilitation?

 You should read product labels, and discuss all therapies with a qualified healthcare provider.
 Natural Standard information does not constitute medical advice, diagnosis, or treatment.